Large anomalous Hall conductivity in Weyl ferrimagnet Cs$_{2}$Co$_{3}$S$_4$ predicted by density-functional calculations: RESULTS AND DISCUSSION

 The magnetic point group changes again, if the magnetization direction reaches [0 0 1].
-In this case, $m(z)$ becomes a simple mirror plane.
+In this case, $m(z)$ becomes a simple mirror plane, and the same holds for the equivalent plane $k_z = 2\pi /c$.
 Such a plane cannot host WPs, since the chiral charge is odd under reflection, and the generic degeneracies are nodal lines.~\cite{PhysRevB.92.085138} Indeed, we found only one WP among the apparent degeneracies (point e), see Tab.~\ref{tab:points90}.
-Another WP (point g) was found during the general search.
-This point is not situated on a symmetry line.
-As required by symmetry, these two WPs have coordinates $k_z \neq 0$.
-All other apparent degeneracies are situated on the plane $k_z = 0$ or can be moved to that plane by subtracting a reciprocal lattice vector.
-Two of them are found to be gapped (point 3, point 5).
-The others are not gapped but do not carry any chiral charge.
-Therefore, we denote them to be likely points on nodal lines.
-A comparison between the Wannier data and the DFT results for the two WPs shows, that the related band energies almost agree.
-This holds as well for the $k_x$ coordinates, while the values for $k_z$ deviate somewhat stronger from each other.
+Another WP (point g, which is not on a symmetry line) was found during the general search.
+As required by symmetry, the two WPs e and g are not situated on a mirror plane.
+Two of the other apparent degeneracies were found to be gapped (point 3, point 5).
+The remaining six degeneracies, which all are located on a mirror plane, were identified as points on a nodal line.
+A comparison between the Wannier data and the DFT results for the degenerate points shows, that the related band energies almost agree.
+This holds as well for the $k_x$ and $k_y$ coordinates, while the values for $k_z$ deviate somewhat stronger from each other.